jsummers/imageworsener/readme.txt

    The maximum number of different values (brightness levels, opacity levels) to use in each channel, including the alpha channel if present.
-   The available values will be distributed as evenly as possible from among the possible values (based on -depth).
+   The available values will be distributed as evenly as possible from among the possible values (based on -depth) in the output color space.
 An optimized palette is not used.
-   The values are distributed evenly within the output color space, so changing the output color space will affect which values are used.
 If you use "-cc", consider also using "-dither".

    The -ccX options let you have a different setting for different channels.
    If you specify overlapping options, the most specific option will have